-Rate

-Leasehold improvements

-Furniture and fixtures

-Computer equipment

-Over the remaining life of the lease

-5 years

-3 years

-Amortization expense is reported in the Capital Fund.

-1. Significant Accounting Policies (continued)

-Income Taxes The organiza
+Leasehold improvements Furniture and fixtures Computer equipment Rate Over the remaining life of the lease 5 years 3 years Amortization expense is rep ported in the Capital Fund.
+The organization is a regis stared charity under the terms of the

-The organization is a registered charity under the terms of the Income Tax Act.
+- Income Taxes The organization is a registered charity under the terms of the Income Tax Act.
 Therefore, it is not subject to Federal or Provincial income taxes.
-The organization has met the distribution requirements to maintain its status as a registered charity.

-Use of estimates

-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+The organization has met the distribution requirements to maintain its status as a registered charity. - Use of estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 The principal estimate used in the preparation of these financial statements is the determination of the estimated useful life of capital assets.
 Actual results could differ from management's best estimates as additional information becomes available in the future.